 So much for childhood imagination.
 Now that I’m kinda, sorta grown up, I know that being important by the world’s definition isn’t necessarily a good thing.
 There are too many “important” people starting unnecessary wars, doing nothing about poverty, inciting racial divisions, and fomenting hate in the name of God and country.

 I’m a person of faith.
 I love my country.
 I appreciate the liberty guaranteed by our Constitution and greatly respect the men and women who serve to preserve it, but I don’t pledge allegiance to a mere symbol that doesn’t equally stand for everyone.
 I don’t subscribe to a fundamentalist perversion of any religion.
 Sadly, many of the institutions we trust to protect us harbor and legitimize discrimination in its many subtle and not-so-subtle forms.

-As a transgender woman and proud member of the LGBTQ+ community, I not only stand against injustice and strive for the rights of others, but also for my own.
-We live in a patriarchal world of white, straight, cisgender privilege, a privilege I had falsely claimed with a price I am no longer willing to pay.
-I traded that counterfeit currency for the genuine currency of authenticity, which I now enjoy by leading an abundant life as my true self.
+I not only stand for equality and strive for the rights of others, but also for my own.
+We live in a patriarchal world of white, straight, male privilege; a privilege I had naively enjoined, reaping the minor benefits of that world as “the dutiful woman” for a price I am no longer willing to pay.
+I traded that counterfeit currency for the genuine currency of authenticity, which I now enjoy by leading an abundant life with more self confidence.

 Looking back at that innocent little girl standing in front of her mirror, I grieve.
 The world seemed smaller, safer and more certain then.
-With the current administration in the White House, our nation has become more divided than ever along political, religious, racial and economic lines.
-Women are still fighting for equal pay and the LGBTQ+ community is under attack on numerous fronts.
+With the encouragement of the previous administration in the White House, our nation has become more divided than ever along political, religious, racial and economic lines.
+Women are still fighting for equal pay, people of color are racially profiled, immigrant children are left in cages at our Southern boarder, and the LGBTQ+ community is under siege by religious fundamentalism.

 May God’s love and peace be with you.